rishikgoud/Group-B/README.md

 ## 💡 Solution Overview

 LegalEase is an AI-powered web app that makes contracts understandable, transparent, and safe.
-Using Gemini Pro, Perplexity Pro, and open legal datasets, it helps users:
+Using Gemini Pro and open legal datasets, it helps users:

 - 🧾 Upload and analyze any contract (PDF, text, or image)
 - 🧠 Extract and classify clauses by type (confidentiality, liability, etc.)